CreativeJohn850/crm_utils/readme.md

 Due to the lack of entry data validation, data usually contains a lot of mistakes and duplicates.
 Estimates and Invoices are exported by month.
 Invoices use tab as separator.
+Either intentional, bug or misuse of the Joist platform, the clients usually arrive with duplicates names, but different values for the fields.
+In order to take "the last version" of a client we take tha max value of the joist_client_id field.
+It means it was created later, so it contains the last version.
+We use the joist id because we actually do not have a date of creation for the user.
+In the case of new clients, this version of the ingester ads the creation date of the first estimate as the join_date of the user.
+Name and email_address suffer most of the corrections.

 ## 3. How to run the ingestor [incremental]